rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 So here we are.
 On this blogpost.
 A safe space.
 You and me.
 A safezone.
 Promise.
 And I will tell  you about this story  of a new model we developed called "Asynchronous Perception Machine".

 Now, i dont have a grandiose story to tell.
-There are no girls (yet).
 There is no eureka moment: Like the cooler goodfellow et al, i didnt go to a bar, and or code up APM in a single night.
 This is a 3 year long journey.
 And it has just begun.
 I don't know where it will take us, but if you choose to accept the mission, we will travel this bandwagon together.